makjac/Flutter_PostBox_app/README.md

 * api in Golang using gin-gonic and go-pg packages
 * user interface using Dart language and Flutter framework.

-The application was hosted on Google Cloud Platform, sending emails was done using Mailjet platform
+The application server was hosted on Google Cloud Platform, sending emails was done using Mailjet platform

 ![architekture](https://i.imgur.com/pQgaNFm.png)